SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 The RoQ flow identifier range is between 0 and 4611686018427387903 (2^62 - 1) (both included).
 Leading zeroes MUST NOT be used.

-# Interaction with Existing RTP extensions
+# Interaction with Existing SDP Attributes {#existing-attributes}

+This section describes how existing SDP attribute extensions are reused to describe RoQ media flows.

+## SDP Attributes Applying to a QUIC Connection/RTP Session {#conn-level}

+This document assumes that an authenticated QUIC connection will be opened using a "roq" ALPN or some other ALPN, as described in Section 4.1 of {{!I-D.ietf-avtcore-rtp-over-quic}}.

+The SDP "setup" attribute, defined for media over TCP in {{!RFC4145}}, is reused to indicate which endpoint initiates a QUIC connection (whether the endpoint actively opens a QUIC connection, or accepts an incoming QUIC connection.
+This attribute MUST be present in SDP offers and answers for RoQ.

+The SDP "connection" attribute, defined for TCP in {{!RFC4145}}, is reused to indicate whether the endpoint will open a new QUIC connection, or reuse an existing QUIC connection.
+This attribute MUST be present in SDP offers and answers for RoQ.

+Because QUIC itself uses the TLS handshake as described in {{!RFC9001}}, the parties to a RoQ session MUST also provide authentication certificates as part of the TLS handshake procedure, as described in {{Section 5 of !RFC8122}}.
+When self-signed certificates are used, certificate fingerprint is represented in SDP using the fingerprint SDP attribute, as illustrated in {{Section 3.4 of !RFC8122}}, in order to provide assurance that two endpoints with no prior relationship are not being subjected to a man-in-the-middle attack.

-* {{!I-D.ietf-avtcore-rtp-over-quic}} defines how RTP and RTCP can be multiplexed onto a single QUIC connection.
+{{!I-D.ietf-avtcore-rtp-over-quic}} defines how RTP and RTCP can be multiplexed onto a single QUIC connection.
 An application that will perform this multiplexing uses the "rtcp-mux" attribute defined in {{!RFC5761}} in its SDP signaling.

+## SDP Attributes Applying to an SDP Media Line {#media-line}

 # Work in Progress